Job Code: 27-2022

-The Max Planck Institute for Biology of Ageing was founded in 2008 with the mission to unravel fundamental mechanisms of healthy ageing.
-It is part of a broad network of institutions in the Cologne-Bonn area dedicated to research on ageing and age-related disease, constituting a vibrant and collaborative environment.
-Equipped with state-of-the-art core facilities, the institute provides outstanding opportunities for its scientists.
-At the moment, we host employees from 40 different nations and 305 employees including guest scientists
+The Max Planck Institute for Biology of Ageing, Cologne, was founded in 2008 with the aim to understand fundamental mechanisms of healthy ageing in various model systems.
+The institute is part of a network of research institutions in the Cologne-Bonn area dedicated to research on ageing and age-related disease, constituting a vibrant and collaborative environment.
+Equipped with state-of-the-art technology and excellent core facilities, the institute provides outstanding research opportunities for its scientists.
+At the moment, we host employees from more than 35 different nations worldwide.